vlang/vls/lsp/README.md

 # LSP.V
-Implementation of the Language Server Protocol spec on V. For use on the [VLS](https://github.com/nedpals/vls) language server.
+Type declaration module of the Language Server Protocol 3.15 spec.
+For use on the [V Language Server](https://github.com/vlang/vls).

 ## Roadmap
 ### General